simplex-chat/simplex-chat/simplex-messaging-implementation.md

 Simplex messaging servers MUST generate 2 different URIs for each new connection - for recipient (that created the connection) and for sender.
 It is REQUIRED that:
 - these URIs are different.
-- they do not contain client-generated connection ID, any keys, or key hashes.
-- based on 64(?)-bit number generated with cryptographically strong pseudo-random number generator.
+- based on 64-bit number generated with cryptographically strong pseudo-random number generator.

 Coonection URIs can be:
-- server domain, path used to create connection and random string (e.g. `https://example.com/connection/aZ...9f), e.g. base-64 encoded random number.
+- server domain, path used to create connection and random string (e.g. `https://example.com/connection/aZ...9f), e.g. base-64 encoded 64-bit random number.
 - any unique URI that server recognises.